robander/svg-syntaxdiagrams/README.md

 with height/width for some formats.
 For example, some extremely long diagrams can run off the page in PDF.

-## To do
+## Latest status

-I had hoped to clean these up before sharing, but it's been on my to-do list for long enough that I think it's best to share these usable versions even though they are not yet optimized.
-There are a number of items I would like to clean up:
+While I have managed to update the code with bug fixes made for my own customers, these plugins are updated infrequently and should be considered as-is.

+The following list includes changes I had hoped to make before uploading the code in 2017, but was not able to find time for (and have not had time for since):

-1. The original plus plugins consisted of many plugins.
+1. The original plus plugins consisted of 45 distinct plugins.
 I've removed those clearly unrelated to diagrams.
-I would be happier if the remaining plugins were consolidated into one or two with clear purposes, rather than the current 7 + batik + the preprocess extension.
-(The original download from Yahoo includes 45 plugin directories.)
+I would be happier if the remaining plugins were consolidated into one or two, rather than the current 7 + batik + the preprocess extension.
 1. I had trouble with batik - it seemed to require this version, didn't like the version we already ship as part of FOP.
 I didn't spend much time diagnosing this and continued using the version Deborah bundled.
-1. It would also be nice if we could just reference Batik rather than storing it.
+1. I would prefer to just reference Batik rather than storing it.
 1. While removing unnecessary or obsolete code, I commented out a lot of sections.
-This means the current code still has a lot of code that no longer runs.
-That code should be removed.
+The current code still has a lot of that commented code, which should be removed.